- Paper submission deadline: 27 February 2023

-This year, we are especially glad to have an opportunity to organize BSNLP in a Slavic-speaking country.
+This year, we are especially glad to have an opportunity to organize Slav NLP in a Slavic-speaking country.

-The linguistic phenomena specific to the Balto-Slavic languages — such as rich morphological inflection and free word order — make the construction of NLP tools for these languages a challenging and intriguing task.
+Research on theoretical and applied topics in the context of Slavic languages is still underrepresented in the community.
+The linguistic phenomena specific to the Slavic languages — such as rich morphological inflection and free word order — make the construction of NLP tools for these languages a challenging and intriguing task.

-This Workshop addresses Natural Language Processing (NLP) for the Balto-Slavic languages.
+This Workshop addresses Natural Language Processing (NLP) for the Slavic languages.
 The NLP tasks in urgent need of attention include:

 - morphological analysis and generation,